Certificate Manager CSR validator decreases key length on error

 I tried something similar to create an internal CA and I didn't see this bug; in other words, the Key Length correctly remained at 2048 bits even after my inputs were rejected.

-Updated by Chris Buechler almost 12 years ago
+Updated by Chris Buechler about 12 years ago

 Our general workflow is after a fix is committed, the ticket goes to Feedback, and once either the submitter or another committer, or someone we know has a high degree of clue verifies, it goes to Resolved.

 You're on nanobsd so I don't think you'll be able to gitsync, but FYI you can sync from git between snapshots.